Westport Writers' Pitch & Publish Conference

 May 20th, 2023

-We couldn’t be more excited about our second annual Pitch & Publish Conference on May 20, 2023 at The Westport Library.
-Featuring Courtney Maum as the keynote speaker, author of Year of The Horses, Before and After the Book Deal, and Touch, among others.
+We held our second annual Pitch & Publish Conference on May 20, 2023 at The Westport Library to rave reviews .
+We featured Courtney Maum as the keynote speaker, author of Year of The Horses, Before and After the Book Deal, and Touch, among others.

-The conference will include three panels, “Ask The Agent, “The Road To Publication,” and “Level Up Your Writing Game,” moderated by Liz Matthews, Kate Schneider and Leigh Stein, respectively.
+The conference included three panels, “Ask The Agent, “The Road To Publication,” and “Level Up Your Writing Game,” moderated by Liz Matthews, Kate Schneider and Leigh Stein, respectively.

-Attendees who purchase Conference with Pitches tickets will have the rare opportunity to pitch their books to two agents and/or small presses during one-on-one pitch sessions.
-Other highlights of the daylong event include an interactive writing experience, books for sale, goodie bags, refreshments, Friday night welcome party, light breakfast Saturday morning and Saturday evening wrap party.
+Attendees who purchased Conference with Pitches tickets enjoyed the rare opportunity to pitch their books to two agents and/or small presses during one-on-one pitch sessions.
+Other highlights of the daylong event included an interactive writing experience, books for sale, goodie bags, refreshments, Friday night welcome party, light breakfast Saturday morning and Saturday evening wrap party.
+Follow us on Instagram and Facebook for details about similar future events!

 Liz Matthews & Julie Sarkissian